Ultraviolet germicidal irradiation: UVGI for water treatment

 Using UV light for disinfection of drinking water dates back to 1910 in Marseille, France.
 The prototype plant was shut down after a short time due to poor reliability.
 In 1955, UV water treatment systems were applied in Austria and Switzerland; by 1985 about 1,500 plants were employed in Europe.
 In 1998 it was discovered that protozoa such as cryptosporidium and giardia were more vulnerable to UV light than previously thought; this opened the way to wide-scale use of UV water treatment in North America.
 By 2001, over 6,000 UV water treatment plants were operating in Europe.

 Over time, UV costs have declined as researchers develop and use new UV methods to disinfect water and wastewater.
-Several countries have published regulations and guidance for the use of UV to disinfect drinking water supplies Examples include the US. and in the UK.
+Several countries have published regulations and guidance for the use of UV to disinfect drinking water supplies, including the US and the UK.